oroinc/documentation/user_guide/create_entity_fields.rst

 One to Many and Many to Many Relations
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-If "One to many" or "Many to many" type has been chosen for a field, its *General Information* section will contain **Target Entity** property.
+If the "One to many" or "Many to many" type has been chosen for a field, its *General Information* section will contain the **Target Entity** property.
 It specifies to records of which entity record(s) of the chosen entity can be tied.

 (For example, we have created a field "Friends" that relates to users, who have become our clients following the recommendations of a specific B2B customer.
-This is a One to Many relation, as one B2B customer advise many friends).
+This is a One to Many relation, as one B2B customer may advise many friends).

 .. image:: ./img/entity_management/new_entity_field_to_many.png